 - Keep pets inside at night and watch small dogs while outside, even during daylight hours

 - Keep cats indoors

 - Always walk your dogs on a leash (this is required on parkland and in other locals)

 - Supervise small children (under 5 years old) at all

 - Close off crawl spaces under porches and sheds where coyotes could rest and den

-- Don’t tolerate coyotes around your yard – chase them off by yelling, throwing sticks, etc.
+- Don’t tolerate coyotes around your yard – chase them off by yelling, throwing sticks

-NOTE: Individuals that are experiencing problems with coyotes or other wildlife species are encouraged to call the toll free Maryland Wildlife Information line at (877) 463-6497.
+NOTE: Individuals who are experiencing problems with coyotes or other wildlife species are encouraged to call the toll-free Maryland Wildlife Information line at (877) 463-6497.